Noah Pallas

-Noah Pietari Pallas (born 9 February 2001) is a Finnish professional football player who plays as a left back for Eliteserien club Vålerenga and the Finland national team.
+Noah Pietari Pallas (born 9 February 2001) is a Finnish professional football player who plays as a left back for Norwegian First Division side Ranheim on loan from Eliteserien club Vålerenga.

 Club career

 Pallas was born in Helsinki.
 In his early playing career, he played for the youth sectors of FC Honka in Espoo and Käpylän Pallo (KäPa) in Helsinki.
 Pallas made his senior debut with KäPa first team in the third tier Kakkonen, on 4 May 2019 against Pallo-Iirot.
 He played one season with KäPa in Kakkonen before moving back to FC Honka organisation to their reserve team Honka II in 2020.

 AC Oulu

 After playing in Kakkonen for three seasons, with Käpylän Pallo and Honka II respectively, Pallas accepted an offer from the Veikkausliiga side AC Oulu.
 He signed a professional contract with the club on a two-year deal starting in January 2022.